vim-scripts/EasyClip/README.md

 You can view the full list of yanks at any time by running the command `:Yanks`

-Note: Most of the yank functionality is shamelessly stolen and adapted from the great yankstack plugin, which can be found [here](https://github.com/maxbrunsfeld/vim-yankstack)
+Note: Most of the yank functionality is shamelessly stolen and adapted from another plugin, yankstack, which can be found [here](https://github.com/maxbrunsfeld/vim-yankstack)

-One difference you'll find with yankstack is that it does not replace the most recent paste, and instead just moves the current register forward or backwards in the yank buffer (though this may change at some point)
+One difference you'll find with yankstack is that it does not replace the most recent paste, and instead just moves the current register forward or backwards in the yank buffer.
+In many cases you can remember the order of pastes (since you don't have it cluttered with deletes) so this is usually sufficient, but I do admit that yankring/yankstack-style swapping post-paste had it's uses, so I hope to look into adding this at some point (see todo below)

 Another difference worth noting is that the cursor position does not change when a yank occurs.